 Required International Studies Office Orientation: 26 February 2016

-See the 2014 Center for Global Health Symposium Program, the 2013 Center for Global Health Scholar Symposium Program for an overview of projects and ongoing collaborations.
-See the 2014 CGH Scholars Blog for impressions and experiences.
+See the 2014 Center for Global Health Symposium Program for an overview of projects and ongoing collaborations.
+See the 2015 CGH Scholars Blog and 2014 CGH Scholars Blog for impressions and experiences.

 The University of Virginia's Center for Global Health established the CGH-University Scholar Awards to encourage UVa students to design and conduct interdisciplinary research projects related to global health.
 Health is a universal value and, defined broadly, may encompass environmental health, economic health, mental health, physical health, and the health of communities.

 The CGH-University Awards are open to undergraduate, graduate and professional students in all departments across grounds at the University.
 Past scholars represent diverse schools including the College of Arts and Sciences, the School of Engineering and Applied Sciences, the Schools of Medicine and Nursing, the Graduate School of Arts and Sciences, the School of Architecture and the School of Law.

 CGH scholar awards provide up to $5,000 to cover travel, living, and project expenses.

 Prospective scholars are encouraged to work with UVa faculty within established research collaborations.
 Building on the work of a previous scholar is also encouraged.
 Scholars may also work with one or more UVa faculty mentors as well as mentors from international host sites.
 A letter of support for the project from at least one UVa faculty mentor and the on site/host country mentor is required in order to apply.
 Mentor support in the amount of $1000 is provided for UVa faculty mentors for each project.